Pat-Laub/ActuarialOrthogonalPolynomials/README.md

 # ActuarialOrthogonalPolynomials
-The companion software for the paper “Two numerical methods to evaluate stop-loss premiums”.
+The companion software for the paper “Orthogonal polynomial expansions to evaluate stop-loss premiums”.